benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 ## React frameworks

-If you want to build a new app or a new website fully with React, use frameworks.
+If you want to build a new app or a new website fully with React, React reommend to use frameworks.
+Like NextJS, Remix, etc.

 ### Why Frameworks
 If you just want to run React, then what you need just grab `react` and `react-dom` from npm.
 But as a Web App, it still need **routing**, **data fetching**, and **generating HTML** for good performance.
 Frameworks provide features that most apps and sites eventually need, including routing, data fetching, and generating HTML.

 - **Create React App (CRA)** ,is an officially supported way to create single-page React applications.
 It offers a modern build setup with no configuration.
+Usually, we use CRA to start React app.
+But React reommend to use framework, like NextJS, to build app.
+And React work as dependence.
 - **NextJS** is a full-stack React framework, provides server-side rendering (SSR).
 - **Remix** is a full-stack React framework with nested routing.
 - **Gatsby** is a React framework for fast CMS-backed websites.